astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/on-dancing.md

 I said earlier we could go as friends, because I don't think she really gets what feelings of love are, or what romance really is.
 But of course, going dancing with someone means I'll start thinking about those things myself.

 One time I was on my phone and my mom said, "that must be something really good on there."
 I looked up and realized she was staring at me with a smile.
 And I knew I was grinning, and just hadn't realized it.
 What was causing it?
-Melody was asking why shower curtains don't come in pull-up style, like Venetian blinds.
+Melody was asking why shower curtains don't come in pull-up style, like Venetian blinds, the way window curtains do.
 And I had no answer, but it was such a great question.
 But I was just happy to be talking to her.

 I have different feelings for all the people I call "best friend".